 Line item 1B Credit and Charge Cards

 Report interest income from domestic BHC issued credit and charge cards to retail customers including those that result from partnership agreements.
-May include revenue that is generated on domestic accounts due to foreign exchange transactions and corporate cards.
+May include revenue that is generated on domestic accounts due to foreign exchange transactions.
 Exclude the following:

 other unsecured borrowing and debit cards;